 What matters much more than the source of the light is its brightness, which is why dim light doesn’t encourage rapid pothos growth!
 So, if your plant is getting 10 hours of indirect light per day but that light is poor, i.e. the plant is located in a dim environment, then you should either relocate the plant or use a grow light.

-What kind of soil does pothos need for fast growth?
+2. The kind of soil a pothos needs for fast growth

 The soil you select for a houseplant is critical for creating the right kinds of conditions for growth.
 Keeping that in mind, which type of soil best supports the pothos?